 Where to find facial steamers

 Wondering where you can buy the best facial steamers in Australia?
 Well, luckily there are a whole heap of great options getting around – it just depends on how much you want to spend.
-Here are a few of our favourites:
+A few of our favourites?
+The Rituals by Dusk Facial Sauna ($89.99 at Dusk), the EZONEDEAL Face Steamer ($39.95 at Dick Smith), and the LuxSkin Facial Steamer ($150 at LuxSkin).

 Erin Docherty is a Beauty Writer for BEAUTYcrew, Beauty Editor for Women's Health magazine and a Grooming Writer for Men's Health magazine.
 She has a keen interest in cosmeceutical skin care and is currently working on minimising her 9-step skin care routine – because ain’t nobody got time for that.
 When she’s not writing about the latest beauty news, or applying copious amounts of serum, you can find her spending all her money in Sephora.